immunefi-team/Bounty_Boosts/ZeroLend/28938 - [SC - Medium] Attacker can invalidate users supplyWithPermit ....md

 # Attacker can invalidate users `supplyWithPermit()` and `repayWithPermit()` transactions

-Submitted on Sat Mar 02 2024 06:59:17 GMT-0400 (Atlantic Standard Time) by @Norah for [Boost | ZeroLend](https://immunefi.com/bounty/zerolend-boost/)
+Submitted on Mar 2nd 2024 at 12:59:17 UTC by @Norah for [Boost | ZeroLend](https://immunefi.com/bounty/zerolend-boost/)

 Report ID: #28938